Unboxed-Software/solana-course/content/basic-solana-mobile.md

 **Mobile Gaming with Solana Micropayments**

 Traditional mobile games are a cash cow.
-50% of the video game industry’s valuation is due to Mobile gaming with "micropayments."
-However, due to payment facilitator fees, these in-game purchases usually have a minimum of $0.99.
+Mobile games account for roughly 50% of the video game industry’s total value, largely due to small in-game purchases.
+However, payment processing fees usually mean these in-game purchases have a minimum of $0.99 USD.
 With Solana, it's possible to unlock true micropayments.
 Need an extra life?
-How about pay 0.0001 sol?
+That'll be 0.0001 SOL.

 **Mobile E-Commerce**

 SMS can enable a new wave of mobile e-commerce shoppers to pay directly from their favorite Solana wallet.
-Imagine a world where you can use your Solana wallet as seamlessly as you can use Apply Pay.
+Imagine a world where you can use your Solana wallet as seamlessly as you can use Apple Pay.

-Mobile crypto is the future, and Solana knows this.
+To summarize, mobile crypto opens up many doors.
 Let’s dive in and learn how we can be part of it.

-### How it differs
+### How Solana development differs between mobile and web

-Solana wallet interaction differs slightly on mobile compared to web.
+Solana wallet interaction differs slightly on mobile compared to the web.
 The core wallet functionality is the same: the wallet holds your private keys and uses them to sign and send transactions.
 To avoid having different interfaces between wallets, developers abstracted that functionality into the Solana Wallet Adapter standard.
-This remains the standard on web.
+This remains the standard on the web.
 The mobile counterpart is the Mobile Wallet Adapter (MWA).

 The differences between the two standards are due to the different construction of web vs mobile wallets.
 Web wallets are just browser extensions that inject wallet adapter functions into the `window` object of your webpage.
 This gives your site access to them.
-Mobile wallets, however, are native applications.
+Mobile wallets, however, are native applications on a mobile operating system.
 There's no way to surface functions from one native application to another.
-The Mobile Wallet Adapter exists as a workaround to enable any app, written in any language, to connect to a native wallet app.
+The Mobile Wallet Adapter exists to enable any app, written in any language, to connect to a native wallet app.

 We'll dig into the specifics of the Mobile Wallet Adapter in a [later lesson](./mwa-deep-dive.md), but it effectively opens a WebSocket between applications to facilitate communication.
 That way a separate app can provide the wallet app with the transaction to be signed and sent, and the wallet app can respond with appropriate status updates.